Extraltodeus/ComfyUI-AutomaticCFG/README.md

 ## Last update:

-- I changed the start/end sliders, they are related directly to the sigma values and not in percentage anymore.
+- changed start/end sliders, they are related directly to the sigma values and not in percentage anymore.

 # In short: